 As with all federal student aid, you apply for Direct Loans by filling out the Free Application for Federal Student Aid (FAFSA).
-Most students use FAFSA on the Web to complete their applications.
 The information on your FAFSA is transmitted to the schools that you list on the application, and those schools use the information to assess your financial need for student aid.
-You must be enrolled in 6 or more units.

 Repayment begins six months after you graduate or cease to be at least a halftime student.
 You will generally have 10 years to pay back your loan.
 Your monthly payment will usually be more than $200, but never less than $50.
 It is the borrower's responsibility to maintain contact with the United States Department of Education and to establish a repayment schedule.
 The borrower's failure to inform the United States Department of Education of changes in enrollment status, anticipated graduation dates, current address, name, deferment eligibility, or college of attendance may result in default on the student loan.

-You have the right to decline the loan or to request a lower loan amount.
-In the award letter your school will tell you how to do this.
+You have the right to decline/cancel the loan or to request a lower loan amount.
+This is done through your online financial aid account.